mattbierner/blotre-plays/README.md

 # Running
 The program is written in Python 3.
-Uses [Blot're.py][blotre-py] to subscribe to the Blot're tag collections and [websockets][] to receive real time updates.
+Uses [Blot're.py][blotre-py] to subscribe to the Blot're tag collections and [websockets][] to receive real time status updates for the tags.

 Edit your Combat rom to disable the timer, just make the following change: